joandste/cl-openai/README.md

 (Very) Simple WIP library to use OpenAI API with Common Lisp, can generate chats and images

-Example using Serapeum's dict to write a concise API call:
+Example using Serapeum's dict to write an API call with lisp datastructures:
 ```
 (create-completion (dict :model "gpt-4o-mini"
                          :messages (list